gerardpf2/SuperMonacoGP/README.md

 ## GAME MODES

 There are two main modes, Free Practice and Super Monaco GP.
-There are two different courses for this modes, Italy and Portugal.
+There are two different courses for these modes, Italy and Portugal.

 #### FREE PRACTICE MODE